National Museum of the American Latino: First exhibit and future opening

 In June 2022, the National Museum of American History started hosting ¡Presente!
 A Latino History of the United States, which is classified as the first exhibit of the new museum.
 The exhibit serves as a "101 on American Latino presence in the United States and how it fits into the larger American history narrative" according to Jorge Zamanillo, the director of the National Museum of the American Latino.
-The full museum as an exclusive building is planned to open in 2024 at the earliest.
+The full physical museum building is expected to open sometime around 2032 to 2034.